tbwdxd/PSKQ/Readme.md

 The project  is focusing on solving Spacial Keyword Query based on real distance by utilizing Voroni Algorithms and Apache Spark.

-Also, Bowen Tian, Yijie Sun, Brandon Hubbert, Yuting Zhang *...TO BE ADDED ...* are participated as project researchers.
+Also, Bowen Tian, Yijie Sun, Suraj Bennur, Brandon Huebert, Yuting Zhang, Sahar Ghanei, Vikram Harish Swaminathan, Danqi Chen are participated as project researchers.

 ## Current State